 The Entrepreneur of Excellence Award recognises individuals who have demonstrated talent, skill and commitment to bringing new ideas, business skills or innovations to the world.
 Both our shortlisted candidates have shown that they have a wealth of creative ideas can see them through with drive and passion.

-Laura has both autism and a learning disability.
-She is also a great entrepreneur being the creator of Sweet Tooth, a party confectionary business with a flavour for all things candy!
-Laura has shown a great deal of business skills and drive in forming her party confectionary enterprise and is a shining example of how commitment and determination are the top two key steps to success.
+Laura has both autism and epilepsy.
+She is also a great entrepreneur being the creator of Cherish my Sweets and Hampers, a party confectionery business with a flavour for all things candy!
+Laura has shown a great deal of business skills and drive in forming her party confectionery enterprise and is a shining example of how commitment and determination are the top two key steps to success.

 Sudley House Gardening Group